jlparkI/AntPack/README.md

 AntPack is distributed as a wheel precompiled for most platforms and CPython >= 3.8, so installation should be very straightforward.
 A source distribution is also available (C++17) in case there is any need to compile from source.

+The only required dependency is numpy.
+If you want to use the GUI, however, you will need to install two additional optional dependencies (optional because they are required only for the GUI and not for other AntPack functionality).

 ## Capabilities